 1. Over-the-counter progesterone creams

-Over-the-counter progesterone creams were developed as a hormone therapy method for perimenopausal women.
+If you are wondering whether or not you can you get progesterone over the counter, the answer is yes!
+Over the counter progesterone creams were developed as a hormone therapy method for perimenopausal women.
 Typically, progesterone creams contain bioidentical progesterone, most often derived from wild yams, but every brand can differ.

 However, many studies show progesterone creams are ineffective, with some studies showing they don’t improve perimenopausal symptoms at all, while other studies show it can take several months to show improvement.